nelsonfigueroa/nelson.cloud/content/posts/2024-04-22-get-unique-elements-in-python-lists.md

 +++
-title = "Get Unique Elements in a Python List" summary = "How to get unique elements in a Python list using set()" date = "2024-04-22" categories = ["Python"] keywords = ["Python unique elements", "Python sets", "remove duplicates", "Python list", "unique values", "Python programming", "data deduplication", "Python tutorial", "set() function"]
-ShowToc = false
+title = "Get Unique Elements in a Python List" summary = "How to get unique elements in a Python list using the set() function." date = "2024-04-22" categories = ["Python"] keywords = ["Python unique elements", "Python sets", "Python remove duplicates from list", "Python set() function"] ShowToc = false
 TocOpen = false

+[cover]
+image = "/get-unique-elements-in-python-lists/python-logo.webp"
+alt = "ASCII art of Python logo." caption = ""
 +++

 In Python we can get the unique elements from a list by converting it to a set with `set()`.
 Sets are a [collection of **unique** elements](https://docs.python.org/3/tutorial/datastructures.html#sets):